 - Any licensing fees to conduct your business are deductible.

 - Anyone you pay to assist you is deductible as well.
 The IRS allows you to pay your family or children for helping you carry things for you for shows, meetings, or other public events.
 The added benefit of teaching kids to work for their own money also encourages good “work ethic”.

-Using all the tax-saving resources can really help small business net more profit, which can either be reinvested into the company or be used as extra income for yourself.
+Using all the tax-saving resources can really help small business net more profit.
+The company can reinvest it back into the company or it can be used as extra income for yourself.
 There is nothing wrong with saving money, especially when it’s simply by following the rules strictly.